amsontag/amsontag.github.io/content/event/alma-dal/index.md

 #### **References:**

-[1] A. Sontag, T. Rogers and C. A. Yates, Consensus Formation And Change Are Enhanced By Neutrality (Under Review), 2025.'
+[1] "A. Sontag, T. Rogers and C. A. Yates, Consensus Formation And Change Are Enhanced By Neutrality (Under Review), 2025."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.